Fisetin Helps Maintain Brain Function

-“We had already shown that in normal animals, fisetin can improve memory,” says Pamela Maher, a senior staff scientist in Salk’s Cellular Neurobiology Laboratory who led the new study.
-“What we showed here is that it also can have an effect on animals prone to Alzheimer’s disease.”
+“Fisetin can improve memory,” says Pamela Maher, a senior staff scientist in Salk’s Cellular Neurobiology Laboratory who led the new study.
+“It also can have an effect on animals prone to Alzheimer’s disease.”

 More than a decade ago, Maher discovered that fisetin helps protect neurons in the brain from the effects of aging.
 She and her colleagues have since—in both isolated cell cultures and mouse studies—probed how the compound has both antioxidant and anti-inflammatory effects on cells in the brain.
 Most recently, they found that fisetin turns on a cellular pathway known to be involved in memory.

 “What we realized is that fisetin has a number of properties that we thought might be beneficial when it comes to Alzheimer’s disease,” says Maher.